The replicator coalescent: Stochastic comparison with Kingman's coalescent

 \section{Stochastic comparison with Kingman's coalescent}

 As alluded to above, there are various points in our reasoning where we will compare the number of blocks in a replicator coalescent with the number of blocks in an appropriately formulated Kingman coalescent on the same probability space.
-The first such result is below, in which the basic idea of the stochastic comparison is laid out.
+The first such result is reasoning gives us the proof that the replicator coalescent comes down from infinity.